 The Intergovernmental Grant System Mar 21, 2012 By Raymond C. ScheppachW.
 Bartley HildrethRobert D. EbelJohn E. Petersen (eds.)
 The Intergovernmental Grant System The Intergovernmental Grant System State and local government fiscal systems have increasingly become vulnerable to economic changes.
 Over the past three decades, state and local deficits during economic recession have been larger and deeper each time.
 The impact of the Great Recession and its aftermath of feeble growth and lingering high unemployment has been dramatic both in scope and intensity.
 Before the crisis, long-term structural deficits were persistent for both individual governments and the entire sector as spending plans and patterns outpaced governments’ revenue-generating capacity.
 The revenue systems of these governments eroded while the workloads and scope on the expenditure side of the state and local system budget continued to grow.
 This handbook evaluates the persistent problems in the fiscal systems of state and local governments and what can be done to solve them.
 It contains 35 chapters authored by 60 practitioners and academics who are renowned scholars in state and local finance.
 Each chapter provides a description of the discipline area, examines major developments in policy, practices and research, and opines on future prospects.
 The chapters are divided into four sections.
 Section I is a systematic discussion of the institutional, economic, and political framework that provides a background for understanding the structure and financial performance of the state and local sector.
 The chapters in Section II provide an overview of the various components of state and local revenue systems and how they reacted to the Great Recession.
 They analyze the diverse forms of taxes and charges in detail, prescribe remedies and alternatives, and examine the implications for future revenue performance.
 Chapters in Section III turn to spending, borrowing and financial management in the state and local sector.
 The focus is on the big six service delivery sectors: education, health care, human services, transportation, pensions, and housing.
 Section IV is a set of chapters that look ahead and speculate about how the state and local government sector’s money-raising, spending, and service delivery structures will adjust to the new circumstances.
 Readership: State and local government officials, observers and academic community that follow the state and local sector.
 The book is not just for academics.
 It is written by and for practitioners of state and local government finance.
 The Oxford Handbook of State and Local Finance Areas of focus Economics Raymond C. Scheppach Ray Scheppach is the former Executive Director of the National Governors Association (NGA) serving from January 1983-January 2011.
 Here, he became a specialist in the role of states in the formulation and implementation of public policy as well as in a broad range of domestic policy issues including welfare, education, health care and economic development.
 He was listed as a top association lobbyist by the Hill Magazine in 2006, 2007, 2008 and 2010, and Fortune Magazine listed NGA as the 12th most powerful lobbying organization in 1999.
 Read full bio W. Bartley Hildreth Robert D. Ebel John E. Petersen (eds.)
 Related Content Raymond C. Scheppach New Roles for States in Health Reform Implementation Research State policies and implementation practices will largely determine whether the new federal health reform law translates into more affordable coverage and access to health care services.
 States will play particularly important roles with respect to Medicaid expansion, the creation of insurance exchanges, and the new market rules for insurance.
-Governors Take Charge of Response to the Coronavirus News Batten's Ray Scheppach, who served as the executive director of the National Governors Association from 1983 to 2011, on why the nation’s governors are prepared to take quick and aggressive action during a crisis and how they have exercised leadership in their states to limit the spread of COVID-19.
-Q&A: How Leaders Can Navigate Recession, From One Who’s Been There News As the U.S. economy continues its longest-ever period of expansion, economists are beginning to call attention to some indicators that point to a potential downturn.
-One of those economists is Batten Professor Ray Scheppach.
+Scheppach: COVID-19 Will Turn the State Pension Problem Into a Fiscal Crisis News You may be wondering why, over the last few months, the state pension problem – normally not a subject of widespread discussion – has been in the news.
+The problem – and it’s a big one – is that many of the public employee pension plans run by states don’t have enough money in them to make upcoming pension payments to retired state workers.
+Plummeting Tax Revenues Will Put Governors in Tough Budget Situations News According to Batten's Ray Scheppach, the magnitude of the coronavirus fiscal crisis that governors and their states will have to face is just starting to emerge.
+And that crisis will affect states’ abilities to do everything from paying teachers to paving roads to providing social services.